 Did you know you could sleep on a UNESCO-listed fortress island just off the coast of Helsinki?
-Come with us and discover Suomenlinna, a must-visit place for history lovers and location of one of the most atmospheric hostels in Helsinki.
+Come with us and discover Suomenlinna, a must-visit place for history lovers and location of one of the coolest design hostels in Helsinki.

 Helsinki is a town born from the marriage of sea and land.
 If you’re lucky enough to land in Helsinki on a bright, sunny day, you’ll see that the coast around the cities is an ensemble of bays and inlets, isles and islets.
 It’s a town where nature is always at your doorstep, where you can escape to a national park with a short bus trip or ride your bike on one of several islands just a quick hop from the central harbor.